MathiasJensen96/OLA2/README.md

 **Testability is often given as an advantage of layered architectures.
 How does a layered architecture make testing easier and more structured?**

 A layered architecture is often preferred in software design due to its advatages in terms of testability, maintainabilty and scalability.
-Here testability is on of the main benefits because it helps to create a more manageable approach to software testing.
+Here testability is one of the main benefits because it helps to create a more manageable approach to software testing.
 This is primarily done through the principle of loose coupling and separation of concerns.

 **Provide an example of how testing can be supported by using a layered architectural approach.**